 The Bank is a wholly owned subsidiary of Danske Bank A/S. Danske Bank A/S is a listed company and is the parent company of the Group.
-The governance of the Danske Bank A/S Group accords with the legislative requirements concerning Danish listed companies and especially with the legislative requirements concerning companies in the financial sector.
-The Bank complies in all essential respects with the good governance recommendations issued by Denmark's Committee on Corporate Governance.
-Further information on the principles concerning corporate governance in the Group is available on: www.danskebank.com.
+The governance of the Danske Bank A/S Group accords with the legislative requirements concerning Danish listed companies and especially with the legislative requirements concerning

 The Bank is a bond issuer and therefore publishes the following description of the main features of the internal control and risk management systems related to its financial reporting process.
-Further information on the principles concerning corporate governance in the Bank is available on www.danskebank.com/investor-relations/ debt/danske-mortgage-bank.
+Further information on the principles concerning corporate governance in the Bank is available on www.danskebank.com/investor-relations/debt/danske-mortgage-bank.